armory/docs/content/en/docs/installation/guide/install-redhat-marketplace.md

 You can install the Armory Operator from the [Red Hat Marketplace](https://marketplace.redhat.com/) or from the OpenShift web console's **OperatorHub**.

 1. Search for `Armory Operator`.
 1. Choose to start a free trial or to purchase the Armory Operator.
-After you have made your choice, follow the instruction from Red Hat to install the Armory Operator into your cluster.
+After you have made your choice, follow the instructions from Red Hat to install the Armory Operator into your cluster.

 ## Deploy Armory